 If you have a fair amount of debt, it would likely benefit your credit score considerably to pay down a significant portion of your debt.
 Particularly if you have a lot of credit card accounts, you likely have a high credit utilization ratio which can severely bring down your credit score.
 Dedicate time and energy to paying down the balances you owe, and you will likely see a positive change in your credit score.

 If you’re not sure how to get started on paying off your debt, we recommend looking into a tried and true repayment method to give you a roadmap.
-It could be a good idea to start with paying off higher-interest debt first, like online loans with no credit check.
+It could be a good idea to start with paying off higher-interest debt first, like no credit check loans.
 Some reliable strategies you could look into include the debt snowball method and the debt avalanche method.

 Make Payments on Time